acmbitmesra/DevHack-0.2/README.md

 <li>The points will be given to the teams in a relative manner of submissions.</li><br />

 <li>A good developer is a person who knows “How to search on internet”, “What to search on internet”, and “What to extract from the search results”.
-Searching is also a skill <a href="https://blog.hubspot.com/marketing/google-advanced-search-tips">How to Google Search Effectively</a></li><br />
+Searching is also a skill.
+<a href="https://blog.hubspot.com/marketing/google-advanced-search-tips">How to Google Search Effectively</a></li><br />

 <li>Experiment with the stuff you have done.
 (May be first give the right stuff for evaluation :P)</li>